sakithb/media-controls/README.md

 ## Notes

 -   Currently font awesome needs to be installed in the system for the icons to show up.
--   There will be small performance issues, a fix for this will be put up soon
+-   ~There will be small performance issues, a fix for this will be put up soon~ [FIXED]

 ---